netahe/minesweeper/README.md

-Implementation of minesweeper for Wix.
+Implementation of Minesweeper for Wix.

 Some notes
 ==========